xyproto/sealion/README.md

 * Add the following to your `~/.config/fish/config.fish`:

 ```
-# Prompt Messages
-function on
-  function pms --on-event fish_prompt
-    /home/afr/.config/pms//pms
-  end
-  function off
-    functions -e pms
-  end
-end
-# Enable prompt messages if on the right host and not over ssh
-if [ (hostname) = "work_pc" ]; and not count $SSH_TTY > /dev/null; on; end
 ```

 * Change `work_pc` to whatever the hostname of your work pc is.